Inside James Monroe’s Highland

 Out & About the Grounds

 Plantations – Plantations were large money-making enterprises, and ideally produced most goods that were needed on site as well as a surplus of crops and other products for sale.
 Initially, Monroe found that only a small portion of Highland was cultivated.
 In 1798, however, he estimated that the plantation could produce 20,000 pounds of tobacco.
 To increase production, he –like his friend and neighbor Thomas Jefferson—experimented with a variety of agricultural techniques.
 Monroe successfully planted cover crops, and plowed plaster of paris, or gypsum, into the soil, techniques of boosting soil productivity.
 Eventually Monroe replaced tobacco with grain crops, which were less draining on the soil.
-The plantation had both a gristmill and a sawmill, so had the capacity to grind the plantation’s corn and wheat, and process timber from Highland’s 2,000 wooded acres.
-The blacksmith who shod horses and hammered ironware was likely an enslaved man who lived on the plantation.
+The plantation had both a gristmill and a sawmill, so had the capacity to grind corn and wheat, and process timber from Highland’s 2,000 wooded acres.
+The blacksmith who shod horses and hammered ironware was likely an enslaved man.
 Other enslaved workers were kept busy spinning and weaving wool and flax, one of the service yard’s most important activities.
 Since foreign cloth was extremely costly, Monroe imported Spanish Merino sheep to Highland, where he cross-bred them with his domestic animals.

 Gardens – Today Highland has ornamental and utilitarian gardens, as did Monroe’s property in the early 1800s.
 As a cultured lady, Elizabeth Monroe required fresh and dried flowers for her bouquets.
 Her household also required numerous herbs—herbs for cooking, herbs for scenting the linens and repelling moths, and herbs for their medicinal properties, and still other plants for dyeing fabrics.
 She must have found, as Highland gardeners find today, that some plants thrive in the rich red Virginia earth, while others struggle and eventually die.